Unorthodox Allergy Tests and Treatments

 Advice needs to be evidence based

-Unproven allergy testing and treatments are not regulated
+Unproven allergy tests and treatments are not regulated

 There are many types of unproven tests

-A multitude of tests have been proposed to detect "hidden allergies", based on concepts of disease pathogenesis very different to those underlying Western medicine.
-These have no scientific basis, and have not been shown to be reliable or reproducible when subjected to formal study.
-Not only are such tests unreliable in diagnosing allergic disease, they are also increasingly being promoted for the diagnosis and management of disorders for which no evidence of immune system involvement exists.
+Many tests have been proposed to detect "hidden" allergies, that have no scientific basis, and have not been shown to be reliable or reproducible.
+These tests are promoted even when there is no evidence of immune system involvement.
 ASCIA strongly advises against the use of these tests for diagnosis or to guide medical treatment.
-No Medicare rebate is available in Australia for these tests, and their use is not supported in New Zealand.
+Unlike skin testing or blood allergen IgE testing, no Medicare rebate is available in Australia for unproven tests, and their use is not supported in New Zealand.

 Vega (electro-diagnostic) testing (Evidence Level II: inaccurate test)